 Although trans fats (also known as partially hydrogenated) don’t directly raise blood sugar levels, they’ve been linked to increased inflammation, insulin resistance, and belly fat, as well as lower “good” HDL cholesterol levels and impaired arterial function.9-12

 Additionally, you need to limit your omega 6 fats, which is found in high amounts in vegetable and seed oils such as:

-These oils are completely unnatural and cause massive insulin insensitivity, which can lead to diabetes and a host of other “inflammatory” diseases.13-16
+These oils are completely unnatural and cause massive insulin insensitivity and a host of other “inflammatory” diseases.13-16

-Knowing which foods to avoid when you have diabetes or you’re concerned about your blood sugar can sometimes seem tough.
+Knowing which foods to avoid when you’re concerned about your blood sugar can sometimes seem tough.
 You may feel like you can’t eat anything.

-I know this very well because I have diabetes in my own family.
-In fact, you can get more information about how my uncle lowered his blood sugar naturally, reversed his diabetes & lost 34 lbs.
+I know this very well because I have blood sugar regulation problems in my own family.
+In fact, you can get more information about how my uncle supported healthy blood sugar naturally, & lost 34 lbs.

 However, let me simplify things:

-- Eat as natural as possible.
+- Eat as naturally as possible.
 Avoid man-made products that come in a box and are filled with lots of ingredients.
 Keep it simple!

-In a future article, I’ll go over some of the best foods to eat if you’re a diabetic or concerned about your blood sugar levels.
+In a future article, I’ll go over some of the best foods to eat if you’re concerned about your blood sugar levels.